loonwerks/reasonable_systems/README.md

 against specifications written in various logics, including Past Time LTL.

 ## Getting Started
 Clone or download the repo.
-Let's assume your local copy is in a directory called "verif_tools".  `cd verif_tools` and run `make`.
+Let's assume your local copy is in a directory called "reasonable_systems".  `cd reasonable_systems` and run `make`.
 The built tools will be inside the directory `bin`.
 The code is in the directory `code`.
 Example specifications are in `specs`.

 ### Prerequisites
 Make sure you have MLton (http://mlton.org/) installed.